 - Reach out to friends and family.
 Talk to someone you trust about how you are doing.

 - If you have children, talk to them.
 They may feel scared, angry, sad, worried, and confused.
 Let them know it’s okay to talk about what’s on their mind.
 Role model healthy coping.

 - Limit your consumption of news.
 We live in a society where the news is available to us 24 hours a day via television, radio, and the Internet.
 The constant replay of news stories about a disaster or traumatic event can increase stress and anxiety and make some people relive the event over and over.
 Reduce the amount of news you watch and/or listen to.

 - Get enough “good” sleep.
 Some people have difficulty falling asleep after a disaster, or wake up throughout the night.
 If you have trouble sleeping, only go to bed when you are ready to sleep, avoid using cell phones or laptops in bed, and avoid drinking caffeine or alcohol at least one hour before going to bed.
 If you wake up and can’t fall back to sleep, try writing what’s on your mind in a journal or on a sheet of paper.

 - Establish and maintain a routine.
 Try to eat meals at regular times and put yourself on a sleep schedule to ensure an adequate amount of rest.
 Include a positive or fun activity in your schedule that you can look forward to each day or week.
-Schedule exercise into your daily routine as well, if possible.

 - Avoid making major life decisions.
 Doing things like switching jobs or careers can already be stressful and are even harder to adjust to directly after a disaster.